Kong/docs.konghq.com/app/_hub/kong-inc/acme/_index.md

         The ACME plugin checks this configuration before checking any certificate in `storage` when serving the certificate of a request.

         If this field is left empty, all top-level domains (TLDs) are allowed.
+    - name: allow_any_domain
+      minimum_version: "3.0.x"
+      required: false
+      default: false
+      datatype: boolean
+      description: |
+        If set to `true`, the plugin allows all domains and ignores any values in the `domains` list.
     - name: fail_backoff_minutes
+      minimum_version: "2.1.x"
       required: false
       default: 5
       datatype: number